 - Collaboration provides avenues for knowledge sharing and the dissemination of practices directly linked to innovation.

-- Any project or practice created can be better assessed by people sourced from diverse sectors and disciplines.
+- Any project or practice created can be better assessed by people sourced from a diverse range of sectors and disciplines.

-- Collaboration better ensures that compromise can be found, reducing the chance of stalemates arising as well as balancing the influence and interests of involved parties.
+- Collaboration better ensures that compromise can be found, which reduces the chance of stalemates arising as well as balancing the influence and interests of involved parties.

 Through the collaboration between the public sector, social entrepreneurs and businesses, there’s the potential for more robust and innovative solutions emerging from those partnerships.